 The Student Services Bureau (SSB) offers linens for purchase.
 A complete list of services offered can be found on the SSB website.

 Before purchasing items for your room, it is best to communicate with your future roommates.
 There are some items that you may want, like a mini fridge, where it would be problematic if each person brought their own.
 It is a good idea to always check with your roommates before bringing an item that may be communal or may impact your roommates.

 Whether you arrive to Brandeis by car, train, bus or plane, it can be difficult to bring everything in one trip.
 Sometimes there are items you think you might need, but you are not sure you will need them.
 For these items, we recommend not purchasing them until you arrive at Brandeis and see what you need.
-Fortunately, there are shopping centers — including Shopper's World, the Natick Mall, Arsenal Project and the Watertown Mall, all about a 15-minute drive from campus — where you may find the majority of these items.
+Fortunately, there are shopping centers — including Shopper's World, the Natick Mall, Arsenal Yards and the Watertown Mall, all about a 15-minute drive from campus — where you may find the majority of these items.
 Target is located near or within these shopping centers.

 Things to Leave at Home

 Due to fire and safety restrictions, some items are restricted from residence hall rooms.
 Please consult Brandeis Rights and Responsibilities for a complete list of our campus policies, as well as our Prohibited Items page for a more extensive list of items not allowed in residence halls: